aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

  However, at present, 'PrePaid' instance cannot narrow its max bandwidth out when its 'internet_charge_type' is "PayByBandwidth".

 -> **NOTE:** From version 1.7.0, instance's type can be changed.
 When it is changed, the instance will reboot to make the change take effect.

+#### Block maintenance_time

+The maintenance_time supports the following:
+* `start_time` - (Optional) The start time of maintenance.
+The time must be on the hour at exactly 0 minute and 0 second.
+The `start_time` and `end_time` parameters must be specified at the same time.
+The `end_time` value must be 1 to 23 hours later than the `start_time` value.
+Specify the time in the HH:mm:ss format.
+The time must be in UTC+8.
+* `end_time` - (Optional) The end time of maintenance.
+The time must be on the hour at exactly 0 minute and 0 second.
+The `start_time` and `end_time` parameters must be specified at the same time.
+The `end_time` value must be 1 to 23 hours later than the `start_time` value.
+Specify the time in the HH:mm:ss format.
+The time must be in UTC+8.

 ## Attributes Reference